Abstract Submission Now Open for Irish Global Health Network Conference 2022

 Efforts will be made to address preferences, but may not be guaranteed.

 Further information about the conference, registration and speakers will be posted on www.globalhealth.ie/ighn-conference-2022

-Title: should be concise (maximum 100 characters), in bold capital letters.
+Title: should be concise (maximum 100 characters).

 Theme(s): please select the Conference theme(s) and/or cross-cutting issue(s) that your abstract most closely addresses.